spacemeshos/address-wasm/README.md

   console.log(Bech32.verify(addr)); // true
   // Then you can change HRP Network Bech32.setHRPNetwork('smtest');
-  // And now previously generated address becomes ivalid,
+  // And now previously generated address becomes invalid,
   // because it refers to different HRP network console.log(Bech32.verify(addr)); // false
   // And get byte-representation of the address: